The Monthly Scoop: November Frequent Flyer Update

 It’s important to think about the value of any merchandise rewards you’re considering.
 These generally won’t have as much value for your points when you compare the Recommended Retail Price to the amount of points you need to spend to claim, called the points currency.

-Frequent Flyer Credit Cards - Frequently Asked Questions
+Qantas and Frequent Flyer Credit Cards - Frequently Asked Questions

 Qantas credit cards are those offered in conjunction with a bank or financial institution operating under the terms and conditions agreed between Qantas and the card issuer.
 These allow Qantas Frequent Flyer members to earn points for using their credit card, whether it is American Express, Mastercard or Visa, and transfer the points directly from the bank to your Qantas membership.